AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2022/07/cpd-perf-challenges/index.md

 ### Change point classification

 There are various types of changes.
-When we start looking for change points, typically we expected to find accelerations (performance becomes better) or degradations (performance becomes worse).
+When we start looking for change points, typically we expect to find accelerations (performance becomes better) or degradations (performance becomes worse).
 Unfortunately, in real life, not all the changes could be unambiguously classified as accelerations or degradations.